aleksandrbazhin/Stack-Animation-Godot-demo/description.md

 You load your sprites which are to be stacked, then set up the relative height (z) for each one in the stack, but also can setup xy-offset and a pivot point.
 Then you export your project as a JSON file with a packed texture.

-The main time saver for users can be not the utitity to stack the existing sprites, but to generate several sprites from a single one to create that parallax effect.
-The most obvious approach is to use a vector mask to cut the sprite in parts and fill the holes on the lower levels (copying of higher level is a poor option since it creates obvious artefacts).
+The main time saver for users can be not the utility to stack the existing sprites, but to generate several sprites from a single one to create that parallax effect.
+The most obvious approach is to use a vector mask to cut the sprite in parts and fill the holes on the lower levels (copying of higher level is a poor option since it creates obvious artifacts).

-The original idea was to create those vector masks automaticly, which can be possible if we new the 3D geometry of the object which the sprite represents.
+The original idea was to create those vector masks automatically, which can be possible if we new the 3D geometry of the object which the sprite represents.
 Then we would need a heightmap editor built in in our application.
 The alternative approach to create a self-sufficient app is to embed a vector mask editor, which we plan to go for.

 Several runtimes for common game engines are planned.